hisco/rolling-windows/README.md

   * Bining
   * Sliding window

+  Rolling windows module can be used by both browser and Node.js.

 ## High perormance
 All rolling windows were built with great concern of memory and CPU consumption.